fukamachi/clack/README.markdown

 ## Installation

-I want to keep minimum dependencies of Clack, but now Clack depends on [cl-annot](https://github.com/arielnetworks/cl-annot) heavily.
+Though I want to keep the dependencies of Clack minimum, Clack depends on [cl-annot](https://github.com/arielnetworks/cl-annot) heavily.

 It is a really cool product written by [Tomohiro Matsuyama](http://twitter.com/#!/m2ym), my friend.
 So I recommend you to install it anyway.

 Clack and cl-annot isn't in Quicklisp's repository yet ([now on request](https://github.com/quicklisp/quicklisp-projects/issues/120)).
 Then you have to do following steps.

-1. Config ASDF
+### 1. Config ASDF

     $ mkdir ~/lisp/systems
     $ vi ~/.config/common-lisp/source-registry.conf.d/01-add-local-lisp.conf